 The Traumatic Brain Injury (TBI) Waiver Program is a home and community-based program that provides care in the home.
-In order to be eligible for this program, participants must require the same level of care as someone living in a nursing home.
-By participating in the TBI Waiver Program, you are choosing to receive services at home and engage in community activities described later in this handbook.
+To be eligible for this program, participants must require the same level of care as someone living in a nursing home.
+By participating in the TBI Waiver Program, you are choosing to receive services at home, provide a safe working environment for TBIW program staff and agency staff, and engage in community activities described later in this handbook and need at least two services offered by the TBI Waiver program to avoid nursing home placement.
+Personal Attendant services that must be used monthly either through a Traditional Service provider or self-direction.
+The other service required is case management services.
 The services provided are intended to assist you in maintaining as much independence as possible in your day-to-day life and to give you the freedom to choose when and how you receive assistance you need.
+The goals and objectives of this program are focused on providing services that are person-centered, that promote choice, independence, self-direction, respect, dignity, and community integration.